30 Types Of Marigolds You Should Be Growing

 Irish Lace American Marigolds

 This American marigold doesn’t actually come from one of the four species we discussed in the types section but is actually part of the Tagetes filifolia species.
-Composed of mostly needly, fern-like foliage, the flowers are incredibly small white specks that stipple their green masses.
-This marigold has a strong foliage scent and flavor that is commonly used in teas and food flavorings.
+Composed mostly of needled, fern-like foliage, the flowers are incredibly small white specks that stipple their green masses.
+This marigold has a strong foliage scent and flavor commonly used in teas and food flavorings.

 Jedi African Marigolds

 Want huge poms of orange majesty?
-Jedi has you covered.
-These giants grow to about 4 feet at full maturity, producing blooms that can open to 6 inches each!
+‘Jedi’ has you covered.
+These giants grow to about four feet at full maturity, producing blooms that can open to six inches each!
 Contrary to the semi-unpleasant scent that African types can put off, these have a rich, citrusy smell.
 More for show and smell rather than use in food, these marigolds are great for back garden borders.

 Fireball French Marigolds